kennyldc/crispy-computing-machine/README.md

 Our main objective by using ML is to predict if the price of a determined cryptocurrency goes up or goes down using historical data of the market capitalization, current price and market volume.

-Currently, we have a completed end to end product for BTC using a deep neural network.
+Currently, we have a completed an end to end product for BTC using a deep neural network.
 We strongly recommend take a look at the [model](https://github.com/kennyldc/crispy-computing-machine/tree/main/model) folder for more information.

 Deep neural networks are focused on emulating the learning approach that humans use to gain a certain type of knowledge.
 These neural networks learn hierarchical structures and levels of representation and abstraction to understand data patterns that come from various types of sources such as images, videos, sound, or text.
 The main idea behind an artificial neuron is quite simple.
 Has one or more inputs and one output.
 Depending on the value of those inputs, the neuron can be activated.
 Like brain neurons, the method also contains a number of artificial ‘neurons’ and uses them to identify and store information.
 This network consists of input, hidden, and output layers.